heroiclabs/nakama/README.md

 Have a look at our [documentation](https://heroiclabs.com/docs/running-nakama/) for a full introduction on how to run Nakama in development and/or production.

-To start a server locally and bind it to all network interfaces once it's installed and on your path - `nakama`.
+To start a server locally and bind it to all network interfaces once it's installed and on your path - run `nakama`.
 The server output will show how it's been configured by default.

 ```
 $> nakama